DmitriZaytsev/Forkify/README.md

 ### Realized features

-1. Pagination, get data from API
+1. Get data from API and show pagination

 >Pagination works so:
->>1-6 pages - show this number of pages
+> - 1-6 pages - show this number of pages
->>more 6 pages - always show 1 and last page
+> - more 6 pages - always show 1 and last page
->>if current page  is 1 - show next page and "..."
+> - if current page  is 1 - show next page and "..."
->>if current page is last - show "...", then previous page
+> - if current page is last - show "...", then previous page
->>if current page is middle - show "...", then previous page, next page and "..."
+> - if current page is middle - show "...", then previous page, next page and "..."

 ![](README.assets/search-pagination.gif)